Colleges

 • Employment, part-time or otherwise

 When listing items like jobs, volunteer work and community service, include your supervisor’s name and number with the description.
-This way colleges can verify your experiences.
-It can seem uncomfortable listing all you’ve accomplished, but they are your WINS!
-Remember this is called a brag sheet for a reason.
+This way, colleges can verify your experiences.
+Listing all you’ve accomplished can seem uncomfortable, but they are your WINS!
+Remember, this is called a brag sheet for a reason.
 While you should be honest (some schools do verify these), you should not be overly humble – it’s time to highlight your triumphs!

 Free Student Resume Template